hoangnguyen177/clowder-deployment/README.md

-# ansible-swarm-clowder
+This repository performs end-to-end deployment of Clowder using Docker Swarm in Openstack.
+Makefile is used to control all the steps.
-This repository does the following things:
+This is the simplified version of github.com/UQ-RCC/ansible-swarm-clowder.
-* create a HEAT stack
-* install neccessary tools/libraries
-* deploy a swarm cluster
-* deploy Clowder in that swarm cluster
-All is done via a Makefile

-Thanks to Zane for his work on Makefile and templates ...
+Thanks to Zane for his work on Makefile and templates.

 # Deployment steps